Restore Country of Origin Labels for Meat

 • What it is: This law is the gold standard for origin labeling, as it requires meat and meat products to disclose the country where the animals were born, raised, and slaughtered.

-• Status: Currently MCOOL covers lamb, chicken and other food commodities — but in 2015, Congress directed the Obama administration’s USDA to roll back this law for beef and pork, allowing these products to be sold with no country on the label.
+• Status: Currently MCOOL covers lamb, chicken and other food commodities — but in 2015, Congress directed the USDA to roll back this law for beef and pork, allowing these products to be sold with no country on the label.

 LATEST CAMPAIGN NEWS